 Some parts of your hair might be straighter than others because of heat damage.
 Otherwise known as “training”, heat damage happens when the proteins of the hair are stretched with heat to the point when they cannot bounce back.
 A lot of tight pulling can cause the same issue.

 On the other hand, hair loss starts with finer hair in the area.
-So if you notice your texture is changing and there is thinning in the area, you might have pre-alopecia.
+So, if you notice your texture is changing and there is thinning in the area, you might have pre-alopecia.

-Tips for Handling Multi-Textured Hair
+How to Care for Multi-Textured Hair

 You can pre-poo with oils, butters or a homemade combination of both.
 These products seep into the hair shaft over time to provide strength.
 They also fill the hair shaft so that excess water and detergents can’t enter while you’re washing.

 When shampoo enters the hair shaft, it can be corrosive.
 Excess water can cause your cuticle to lift, which can cause damage during the difficult process of detangling multi-textured hair.

 Before you wash your hair, take a minute to separate it according to texture.
 Then, wash and condition your hair.
 Detangle it with the conditioner still in.
 This will make the detangling process much more manageable.
 If you pre-shampooed, you’ll find very few shed hairs.

 Where you have tighter curls, you’ll probably need more products like leave-in conditioners or curl definers.
 So don’t skimp!
 It will help make those areas softer and easier to manage.
 Where your hair is less tightly curled, there’s no problem using a lighter hand with products.

 Just make sure to use sharp hair shears – not kitchen scissors.
 If the sides and nape are finer hair, you can cut it shorter so that it doesn’t look so different from your tighter curls and droop outside your style.